chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/3d-rbf-static-mixer/3d-rbf-static-mixer.rst

 The usage of `static mixers <https://en.wikipedia.org/wiki/Static_mixer>`_ is common for the blending of multi-component products in polymerization, as well as water treatment and chemical processing.
 They involve no moving part, but obtain mixing effects by converting the pressure gradient to radial mixing and flow division as the flow progresses through obstacles.
 Their advantages include low maintenance, no external energy input, continuous operation, compact design (pipe insertion), and easy installation.

-Because it is not possible to modulate the rotation speed or change the impeller, as in the case of stirred tanks, their design must be done precisely, and must take into account the desired level of mixing and the properties of fluids involved.

 As opposed to stirred tanks, it is not possible to modulate rotation speed or change the impeller.
 Hence, the design of these systems must be approached with precision due to these limitations.
 Factors such as the desired level of mixing and the properties of the fluids involved must be carefully considered.

 +-----------------------------------------------------------------------------------------------------------------------------+